Sign In Register

 Is Riverside a Good Place to Live?

-Based on current data, Riverside receives an overall livability score of 2.4 out of 5.0, earning a grade of C. Key strengths include affordable housing.
+Based on current data, Riverside receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, below-average incomes.
 Riverside has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs